serverlinkdev/shoNuff/README.md

 With Sho'Nuff you are able to add the ut2004:// protocol to your registry.

-The current released version is 0.0.1-Alpha.
+The current released version is 0.0.2-Alpha.

-This is a brain to paper release and will be under heavy development.
+This is will be under heavy development.

 # Only early adopters that understand and know how to undo changes by this application should use this program at this time.